anandukch/localtoolbox/README.md

 # LocalToolbox

-A cross-platform desktop application that bundles multiple developer and creator tools for offline use.
+A desktop tool that bundles multiple developer and creator tools for offline use.
 Built with Tauri (Rust), React, and Python for powerful media processing capabilities.

 ## 🚀 Features

-- **Cross-platform**: Works on Windows, macOS, and Linux
+- **Linux-native**: Currently builds and runs on Linux (Windows/macOS support planned)
 - **Offline-first**: All processing happens locally on your machine
 - **Extensible**: Easy to add new tools
 - **Modern UI**: Clean, responsive interface built with React and Tailwind CSS